 We use small, of order of a few gigabyte, datasets that can be processed as part of continuous integration.
 These take of order an hour to process.
 There are regular re-processings of standard datasets that can take a few days to process.
-For formal data releases there are additional metrics calculated and a test report is issued, such as the one made available with release 28.0 (J. Carlin 2025).
+For formal data releases there are additional metrics calculated and a formal test report is issued.